 As a rule of thumb, we normally recommend putting water or oil in the bottom of the pot before the stove is on, and to not heat its base when it's empty.
 It's also good practice to not place it on a cold surface or pour cold water into it when it's still hot.

 Most of them can!
 Just make sure you place it on a neutral surface (such as a wooden board, cork mat, or a cloth) once you've taken it out.

 Different brands will vary on how many degrees they can withstand, so be sure to check those product descriptions.
 You can browse our full collection of oven-safe stock pots from Essteele, Jamie Oliver, and Pyrolux here!

 It's not complicated to clean your stock pots — most of the ones in our range are dishwasher-friendly!
-However, because of the thin nature of stockpots, we'd recommend avoiding scrubbers and sticking to a good soft sponge for now.
+However, because of the thin nature of most stockpots, we'd recommend avoiding scrubbers and sticking to a good soft sponge for now.

 The popular choice seems to be stainless steel when it comes to stock or stew pots (stainless steel cookware is highly durable and heat resistant!)
 Our stainless steel pots also have an aluminium core, which helps conduct the heat evenly.

 On the flip side, non-stick material is known for being easier to clean.
 While they're ideal for cooking with low-to-medium heat, they still provide excellent heat conductivity.

 If you want to check out all your options, see what we have in store!

 What's the Difference? — Stock Pot vs Dutch Oven

 Both stock pots and Dutch ovens (also known as French ovens or casseroles) are designed to cook large amounts of food, but we know these many names can be confusing.
 The answer?
 The main difference is their material!
 Stock pots are generally aluminium, non stick, or stainless steel, whereas Dutch ovens or casseroles are mostly cast iron.